Abdul2/engineering-and-architecture/README.md

-# Home Office Engineering and Architecture guide
+# Home Office Engineering and Architecture

 This guide explains some core principles for Engineering and Architecture at the Home Office.